Install on a GNU/Linux server¶

 You can have your normal user in the docker group to execute docker commands without sudo (see documentation).

-If you are running Ubuntu 20.04 with Docker installed as a snap.
+Ubuntu users: Docker as a snap is known to cause issues.
 Uninstall that and install it without snap.
 See this issue.

 Install docker-compose preferentially with the curl/standalone method to get the latest version, as the repository versions might be outdated and will cause issues.
 See install docker-compose.